adamtry/assessment-person-frontend/README.md

 To allow the Google authentication to work locally, you need to alias local.hackney.gov.uk to 127.0.0.1 in your local hosts file.
 This allows the Google authentication token to be accepted as you're on a subdomain of hackney.gov.uk.

+After each commit, [CircleCI](https://app.circleci.com/pipelines/github/LBHackney-IT/single-view-frontend) will run the cypress tests and lint checks.
 Open your hosts file, which on **Linux** and **macOS** can be done by running:

 `sudo open /etc/hosts`